mdegat01/addon-loki/loki/DOCS.md

 ### Option: `days_to_keep`

 Number of days of logs to keep, older logs will be purged from the index.
-If set, minimum is `2`, defaults to `30` if omitted.
+If set, minimum is `1`, defaults to `30` if omitted.

-This value minus one is used to set `retention_period` in [table_manager_config][loki-doc-table-manager-config].
-We subtract one because Loki keeps one extra index period (`24h` in [default config][addon-default-config]).
-And the minimum exists because `0` tells Loki to keep tables indefinitely (and the addon to grow without bound).
-See [table manager][loki-doc-table-manager] for more information on how Loki stores data and handles retention.
+The minimum exists because `0` tells Loki to keep tables indefinitely (and the addon to grow without bound).
+See [retention][loki-doc-retention] for more information on how Loki's Compactor handles retention.

 **Note**: This sets an environmental variable referenced in the [default config][addon-default-config].
 If you use `config_path` below it is ignored unless you reference the same variable.